 Remembering Dallas’ TV actor Jared Martin’s acting career on and off that ranch.

-Dallas: SueEllen and Dusty: Scenes 3, Simply Dallas, http://www.youtube.com
+Dallas: SueEllen and Dusty: Scenes 3, Simply Dallas

-I was sad to read of the passing of Jared Martin recently, an actor I had watched in a character but I admittedly hated in Dallas (1978-91) for most of his 34 episodes.
-But then to be fair I always detested any one who would break up my favourite Dallas couple, J.R. and Sue Ellen Ewing.
-So it’s probably due to Dusty being the first of Sue Ellen’s affairs and not the last if that character from the final episode, Conundrum can be included (who am I kidding!).
+I was sad to read of the passing of Jared Martin recently, an actor I had watched in Dallas (1978-91).
+I’d hated his character for most of his 34 episodes.
+But then to be fair I always detested anyone who would break up my favourite Dallas couple, J.R. and Sue Ellen Ewing.
+So it’s probably due to Dusty being the first of Sue Ellen’s affairs and not the last, if that character from the final episode, Conundrum can be included (who am I kidding!).

 So Sue Ellen was implicated in the shooting, and a mystery man put up her bail.
 It was Lusty Dusty, with Martin back on the